My Dad Is Chronically Ill & It Makes Dating Complicated

 Advertisement

 I had my own hypotheses: I was averse to commitment; I was emotionally unavailable; I was too picky; I wasn’t picky enough.
 Some of these self-accusations were perhaps true, but the blanket statements camouflaged a more incisive assessment: I gravitated towards men who preferred a superficial connection, who wouldn’t ask why I always left my phone face-up on the dinner table or why I peeled the skin of my thumb off in strips.
-It meant I could avoid explaining why I knew the layout of the Hospital of the University of Pennsylvania as well as I knew the layout of my first dorm.
+It meant I could avoid explaining why I knew the layout of the hospital as well as I knew the layout of my first dorm.

 My struggle was an open secret.
 I had started publishing essays about navigating the inverted dynamics his illness had presented in our relationship, how I went from child to inept caregiver.
 My father didn’t require assistance with his day-to-day life, but he did need an advocate, someone who could language broker at doctors appointments, who could translate his dense medical records.
 As the only child of immigrant parents, I was the logical choice for this role, the only choice.